AsherHensley/yulesimon/README.md

 # yulesimon
-Modeling and inference for heteroskedastic time series with variance clustering and rare events. see tutorial.ipynb to get started.
+Modeling and inference for heteroskedastic time series with variance clustering and rare events.

+See tutorial.ipynb to get started.